 Access to Lagos de Covadonga

-The only access authorised for private vehicles to access the Covadonga lakes is the CO-4 road.
-However, in order to ensure the sustainability of this unique enclave, during peak seasons a special public transport system is set up and access to private vehicles is prohibited 24 hours a day.
+The only access authorised for private vehicles to access the Covadonga Lakes is the CO-4 road.
+However, in order to ensure the sustainability of this unique enclave, during peak seasons a special public transport system is in place and access to private vehicles is prohibited 24 hours a day.

-Although private vehicles are authorised to access the Royal Site of Covadonga, it is recommended to use public transport to access both sites.
+Although private vehicles are authorised to access the Royal Site of Covadonga, it is advisable to use public transport to access both sites.

 Where do I leave my vehicle?

-There are a total of 4 car parks, one in Cangas de Onís and another 3 on the route between Cangues d'Onís/Cangas de Onís and Cuadonga/Covadonga.
+There are 4 car parks, one in Cangues d'Onís/Cangas de Onís and the other 3 on the route between Cangues d'Onís/Cangas de Onís and Cuadonga/Covadonga.

 P2 - El Bosque Car Park (opens in a new tab).